-And to add to the confusion, the terms and labels used also vary country to country.
+And to add to the confusion, the terms and labels used also vary from country to country.

-Legally farmed in Australia, Hemp Seed Oil is a nutritional supplement that comes from the plant species Cannabis Sativa.
+Legally farmed in Australia, Hemp Seed Oil is a nutritional supplement from the plant species Cannabis Sativa.

 You'll also see some brands calling their products hemp oil - which is actually a little bit misleading...